qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

   function

 Optionally, additional attributes may be attached to the entry point.
-Any custom function attributes attached to the entry point should be reflected as metadata in the program output; this includes both mandatory and optional attributes but not parameter attributes or return value attributes.
+Any custom function attributes attached to an entry point should be reflected as metadata in the program output; this includes both mandatory and optional attributes but not parameter attributes or return value attributes.
 This in particular implies that the [labeling schema](#output-recording) used in the recorded output can be